Back to search results

-Categories: Full Time (90-100%), Extension Program Associate-EXPA, Non-Union, Fixed Term Academic Staff, MSU Extension- EXPA, Advising/Counseling, Agriculture, Education/Training, Research/Scientific
+Categories: Full Time (90-100%), Extension Program Associate-EXPA, Fixed Term Academic Staff, MSU Extension- EXPA, Advising/Counseling, Agriculture, Education/Training, Research/Scientific, Non-Union

-Furthermore, the successful applicant will also design, implement and evaluate educational programming based on basic and applied research addressing the needs of Michigan growers and viticulture industry groups.
-The successful applicant will secure intra- and extramural grant funding to support their research and extension programs; ensure dissemination of research-based information through various methods, including multi-media, personal education and written articles; provide growers, processors and agri-business professionals with the knowledge to profitably produce their crop while minimizing environmental impact; serve as an informational resource for Extension personnel and clientele.
-This is a full-time, fixed-term position, renewable on an annual basis.
+In this position, you will also design, implement and evaluate educational programming based on basic and applied research addressing the needs of Michigan growers.
+You will secure intra- and extramural grant funding to support your research and Extension programs; ensure dissemination of research-based information through various methods, including multi-media, social media, personal education and written articles; provide growers, processors and agri-business professionals with the knowledge to profitably produce their crop while minimizing environmental impact; and, serve as an informational resource for MSU Personnel and clientele.

-- Develop, conduct and evaluate innovative research-based educational programs that meet current and projected needs of southwest Michigan and statewide growers, processors, and agri-business professionals.
+- Develop, conduct and evaluate innovative research-based educational programs that meet current and projected needs of apple growers, processors, and agri-business professionals.

-- Assist MSU Extension’s Agriculture and Agribusiness Institute (AABI) and MSU AgBioResearch in determining research and programmatic needs of southwest Michigan growers, as well as statewide needs through interaction with state commodity groups and associations and communicate those needs to county commissioners, campus-based academic units, and research partners.
+- Assist MSU Extension’s Agriculture and Agribusiness Institute (AABI) and MSU AgBioResearch in determining research and programmatic needs of Michigan growers, through interaction with state commodity groups and associations and communicate those needs to county commissioners, campus-based academic units, and research partners.

-- Serve as an information resource for clientele, partners, viticulture personnel throughout Michigan, and work with statewide AABI workgroups to effectively plan and implement relevant programming.
+- Serve as an information resource for apple personnel throughout Michigan, and work with statewide AABI workgroups to effectively plan and implement relevant programming.

-- Collaborate with campus researchers in appropriate MSU departments (Horticulture; Plant, Soil, and Microbial Sciences; Entomology, etc.) to develop relevant research related programming.
+- Collaborate with campus researchers in appropriate MSU departments (Horticulture, Plant Soil, and Microbial Sciences, Entomology, etc.) to develop relevant research related programming and collaborative research projects.

-- Author/co-author, produce, and submit regular research results, reports, and research-based educational articles in appropriate venues including University publications and websites, industry publications, and scientific journals.
+- Author/co-author, produce, and submit research results, reports, and educational articles in appropriate venues including University publications and websites, industry publications, and scientific journals.

-- In concert with the MSU Extension work team(s), interact with federal, state and county agencies that support agriculture industries to determine research, demonstration, and programmatic needs of the region as well as the state and communicate those needs to county commissioners, campus-based departments, and research partners.
+- In concert with the MSUE work team(s), interact with federal, state and county agencies that support agriculture industries to determine research, demonstration, and programmatic needs of the region as well as the state, and communicate those needs to county commissioners, campus-based departments, and research partners.

-- Develop and utilize appropriate media methods to communicate current and timely information, research results and relevant industry updates, as well as a schedule of current and future activities.
+- Develop and utilize appropriate media methods to communicate current and timely information and relevant industry updates, as well as a schedule of current and future activities.

 - Actively participate in professional development opportunities.

-- Gather and report programming outputs and impacts to demonstrate program effectiveness and to guide future program priorities for MSU Extension, the Agriculture and Agribusiness Institute, and MSU AgBioResearch and the work group aligned with.
+- Gather and report programming outputs and impacts to demonstrate program effectiveness and to guide future program priorities for MSUE and the Agriculture and Agribusiness Institute.

-- Understand and implement Civil Rights policies and procedures.
+- Understand and implement Civil Rights, diversity, equity and inclusion policies and procedures.

 - Other duties or projects as assigned by the Institute Director and the Director of AgBioResearch.

-- M.S. degree from an accredited institution in a field of study related to horticulture, entomology, plant pathology or crop science, must be earned by date of hire.
+- Master’s degree from an accredited institution in a field of study related to horticulture, entomology, plant pathology or crop science must be earned by date of hire.

-- Background in viticulture, and experience in horticulture practices related to viticulture research and education.
+- Background in apple production, and experience in horticulture practices related to apple research and education.